 - 10. Conserve existing landscaping plantings and forms with exceptions for landscaping that has fire risks or does not adhere to height guidelines (e.g. high hedges). - 11.
 Design new landscapes and developments to harmonize with and respect the overall landscape character of the HCAs.
 Integrate new elements in ways that enhance rather than detract from the area's heritage value. - 12.
-Create pedestrian-focused landscapes that prioritize pedestrian safety and enhance the streetscape interface to foster a pleasant walking environment. - Enhance building entrances, soften building edges, screen parking areas, and mitigate long facades with strategically placed landscaping features. - 14.
+Create pedestrian-focused landscapes that prioritize pedestrian safety and enhance the streetscape interface to foster a pleasant walking environment. - 13.
+Enhance property entrances, soften property edges, screen parking areas, and mitigate long facades with strategically placed landscaping features. - 14.
 Foster FireSmart and sustainable practices by selecting FireSmart, drought tolerant and native species trees and plants and those that promote biodiversity.
 Avoid planting conifers, especially cedars and junipers for their flammability and water consumption. - 15.
-Rooftop pations on apartment buildings should include shade elements like trees, pergolas and other features that reduce the urban heat island effect.
+Rooftop patios on apartment properties should include shade elements like trees, pergolas and other features that reduce the urban heat island effect.

-Guidelines for Fences and property walls
+Guidelines for Fences and Property Walls